Who we are

 Through this genealogical and historical connection an avid interest has grown in peace education and the developing of the culture of peace within the school environment.

 Gillian Moses is an Anglican priest and school chaplain at St Aidan’s Anglican Girls’ School in Brisbane.
 She has particular interests in gender relationships, education, community building and the formation of young people.
 She sees the principles and tools of peace and nonviolence as an effective alternative narrative to the dominant paradigms which shape the world, and with which our students must be equipped to contend.

-Penelope is the Anglican Schools Commission’s (ASC) Director of Teaching and Learning.
-Her main responsibilities are to provide leadership of Religious Studies in Anglican schools, support ASC schools in their provision of Religious Studies, provide pedagogical leadership of Teaching and Learning and support ASC schools in their preparation of students for Senior Study.
+Dr Penelope Russell was, until recently, the Anglican Schools Commission’s (ASC) Director of Teaching and Learning.
+Her main responsibilities were to provide leadership of Religious Studies in Anglican schools, support ASC schools in their provision of Religious Studies, provide pedagogical leadership of Teaching and Learning and support ASC schools in their preparation of students for Senior Study.
 Penelope has moved back into a senior teaching and learning role in a large Christian school in 2024.